Next Start

 These engineers work on a variety of products, from car engines to medical equipment to kitchen appliances.
 They’re responsible for ensuring the products they dream up will be cost-effective and efficient to produce.

-What Do I Need to Do to Become a CNC Machinist?
+What Traits Do I Need To Become a CNC Machinist?

 Those who pursue careers in CNC machining often share similar characteristics.
 Here are some signs you might enjoy working as a CNC machinist:

 • You’re tech-savvy: Machinists enjoy troubleshooting computers and are fascinated by computer code.
-They have a knack for working with technology and never back down to a challenge.
+They have a knack for working with technology and never back down from a challenge.

 • You love creating things: As a CNC machinist, you get to bring ideas to life.
-If you love the process of creating new things, this career may be perfect for you.
+If you love the process of creating new things, this career may be fulfilling for you.

 • You have great time management skills: CNC machining is all about efficiency.
 As a machinist, you’ll always be looking for ways to decrease production time and costs.